Bacon Curing – a historical review.

 Salt with a little bit of saltpeter

 Large saltpeter industries sprang to the South in Idia and to the South East in western China.
 In India, a large saltpeter industry developed in the north on the border with Nepal – in the state of Bihar, in particular, around the capital, Patna; in West Bengal and in Uttar Pradesh (Salkind, N. J. (edit), 2006: 519).
 Here, it was probably the monsoon rains which drench arid ground and as the soil dries during the dry season, capillary action pulls nitrate salts from deep underground to the surface where they are collected and refined.
 It is speculated that the source of the nitrates may be human and animal urine.
-This was probably a progression – a search for the natural salpeter found in Turpan.
+Technology to refine saltpeter probably only arrived on Indian soil in the 1300’s.
+Both the technology to process it and a robust trade in sal ammoniac in China, particularly in western China, predates the development of the Indian industry.
+It is therefore unlikely that India was the birthplace of curing.
+Saltpeter technology probably came from China, however, India, through the Dutch East Indian Company and later, the English East Indian Company became the major source of saltpeter in the west.

 To the South East, in China, the largest production base of saltpeter was discovered dating back to a thousand years ago.
 Here, a network of caves was discovered in 2003 in the Laojun Mountains in Sichuan Province.
 Meat curing, interestingly enough, is also centered around the west and southern part of China.
 Probably a similar progression to the Indian progression.